António Semedo

-António Paulo Sanches Semedo (born 1 June 1979) is a Portuguese retired footballer.
-Operating as a winger or a second striker, he was nicknamed "The Black Panther".
+António Paulo Sanches Semedo (born 1 June 1979) is a Portuguese former professional footballer who played as a winger.

+He was nicknamed "The Black Panther".

 After starting out at Casa Pia, Semedo amassed Primeira Liga totals of 97 games and 11 goals over the course of three seasons with Estrela Amadora, where he played six years overall.
 He also competed professionally for CFR Cluj, Steaua București and Unirea Urziceni in Romania, Alki Larnaca in Cyprus, and Khazar Lankaran in Azerbaijan.

 Internationally, Semedo earned 16 caps for Portugal at under-21 level between 2000 and 2002.

 Club career

 Casa Pia and Estrela Amadora

-Semedo was born on 1 June 1979 in Lisbon, Portugal where he started playing junior level football in 1996 at Casa Pia, two years later starting to play for the club's senior side in the fourth league, helping the team earn promotion to the third league in the 1999–2000 season.
+Semedo was born on 1 June 1979 in Lisbon, Portugal and began playing junior-level football in 1996 at Casa Pia.
+Two years later, he started to play for the club's senior side in the fourth league, helping them earn promotion to the third league in the 1999–2000 season.

-In 2000, he went to play for Estrela Amadora, making his Primeira Liga debut on 20 August when coach Quinito sent him in the 59th minute to replace Jorge Cadete in a 2–0 away loss to Leiria.
-He scored his first goal in the league on 14 October in a 4–0 home win over Campomaiorense, scoring another three goals in three draws against Braga, Paços Ferreira and Beira-Mar, however the team relegated to the second league at the end of the season.
-Semedo stayed with the club in the second league, helping it promote back to the first league after two seasons.
-In the 2003–04 season he appeared regularly for the team, scoring one goal in a 2–1 away loss to Braga, the team relegating once more at the end of the season.
+In 2000, Semedo joined Estrela Amadora, making his Primeira Liga debut on 20 August when coach Quinito sent him in the 59th minute to replace Jorge Cadete in a 2–0 away loss to Leiria.
+He scored his first goal in the league on 14 October in a 4–0 home win over Campomaiorense.
+Subsequently, he netted another three goals in three draws against Braga, Paços Ferreira and Beira-Mar, but the team was relegated to the second league at the end of the season.
+Semedo stayed with the club in the second league, helping it gain promotion back to the first league after a two-season absence.
+In the 2003–04 season he appeared regularly for the team, scoring one goal in a 2–1 away loss to Braga, as the team suffered another relegation.
 After one year in the second league, he earned another promotion with Estrela back to the first league.
-In the following season, Semedo had his last and also most prolific season in the Primeira Liga, scoring a brace in a 2–0 win over Belenenses and another three goals in three 1–0 wins over Penafiel, Vitória de Guimarães and Vitória Setúbal, one goal in a 2–0 victory against Vitória de Guimarães, helping the team finish on the 9th place, having a total of 97 matches with 11 goals in the competition.
+In the following season, Semedo had his last and most prolific season in the Primeira Liga.
+He scored a brace in a 2–0 win over Belenenses and another three goals in three 1–0 wins over Penafiel, Vitória de Guimarães and Vitória Setúbal, one goal in a 2–0 victory against Vitória de Guimarães, as the team finished in 9th place.
+Semedo has a total of 97 matches with 11 goals in the competition.